renatojen/classipy/README.md

 ## Compatibility
 Classipy is compatible with most of current browsers such as Google Chrome, Mozilla Firefox, Opera, and mobile devices that supports HTML5.
 There are some known incompatibilities:
   * Audio does not work in Internet Explorer, Safari and some mobile browsers.
-Internet Explorer does not support .ogg audio files playback (using <audio> from HTML5).
+Internet Explorer does not support .ogg audio files playback (using the audio tag from HTML5).
   * Most mobile browsers does not autoplay the speech.
 You have to play it manually.

 ## Troubleshoot

-1. Application does not deploy correctly
+1. Application does not starts after deploy:
    * Check the Bluemix logs
    * Check if the environment variables are set:
    ```